 Alas, we know our limit.
 We decided to admit defeat even though we had only sampled food from 15 of the 67 pavilions over the three days.
-But we also went back more than once to a few tents, such as Japan, Cambodia, and Scandinavia, just to name a few.
+But we also went back more than once to a few tents.
+The Japan, Cambodia, and Scandinavia tents were just a few favourites.

 We had two great disappointments with this years’ heritage festival, though.
 One, was that the England pavilion was missing again.
 They had attended for several years, and always had such a lovely display.
 They would even set up an English garden with tables and chairs to sit at while you ate.
 We missed getting scones with cream and jam, and a can of dandelion and burdock root pop to wash them down with.